-Add app: Install a new app.

-Find more apps: Find more apps to install.
-You will be taken to an overview page of Axis apps.

-Allow unsigned apps 😶 : Turn on to allow installation of unsigned apps.
+Add app: Install a new app.Find more apps: Find more apps to install.
+You will be taken to an overview page of Axis apps.Allow unsigned apps : Turn on to allow allow apps with root privileges full access to the device.
+Note